 Dry or sweet, sparkling or still, wine from Alsace has my heart.
 Though Gewurztraminer was the first Alsace wine to tickle my nose, I came to know and love Riesling on a recent trip to Alsace.
-Though there are many other varietals grown in Alsace, you simply cannot speak of this lovely wine region without mentioning Riesling–the two are synonymous.
+There are many other varietals grown in Alsace, but you simply cannot speak of this lovely wine region without mentioning Riesling–the two are synonymous.

-Riesling pairs beautifully with many kinds of cheese, but let me tell you, Riesling and goat cheese are a match made in heaven.
+Riesling pairs beautifully with many kinds of cheese, but Riesling and goat cheese are a match made in heaven.

 Riesling can be dry, off-dry, and sweet.
 Likewise, goat cheese comes in many variations, from young and fresh to semi-hard with earthy flavors.
 It matters not which style of goat cheese you prefer–there is a Riesling pairing that will make your tastebuds sing.